Dornsife College of Letters, Arts and Sciences

 Professor (Teaching) of Italian: Francesca Italiano, Ph.D.

-Professors (Teaching) of French: Béatrice Mousli Bennett, Ph.D., Chevalier de l’Ordre des Palmes Academiques; Colin Keaveney, Ph.D.
+Professor (Teaching) of French: Béatrice Mousli Bennett, Ph.D., Chevalier de l’Ordre des Palmes Academiques

-Assistant Professor (Teaching) of French: Julie Nack Ngue, Ph.D.
+Associate Professors (Teaching) of French: Colin Keaveney, Ph.D.; Julie Nack Ngue, Ph.D.

-Assistant Professors (Teaching) of Italian: Alessio A. Filippi, Ph.D.; Antonio Idini, Ph.D.; Francesca Leardini, Ph.D.
+Assistant Professors (Teaching) of Italian: Alessio A. Filippi, Ph.D.; James Fortney, Ph.D.; Antonio Idini, Ph.D.; Francesca Leardini, Ph.D.

 Master Lecturers of French: Julia Chamberlain, Ph.D.; Atiyeh Doreen Showrai, M.A.